Skip to content

 aimu.agents.Agent dataclass

-Agent(model_client: BaseModelClient, system_message: Optional[str] = None, name: Optional[str] = None, tools: list[Callable] = list(), max_iterations: int = 10, continuation_prompt: str = DEFAULT_CONTINUATION_PROMPT, reset_messages_on_run: bool = False)
+Agent(model_client: BaseModelClient, system_message: Optional[str] = None, name: Optional[str] = None, tools: list[Callable] = list(), max_iterations: int = 10, continuation_prompt: str = DEFAULT_CONTINUATION_PROMPT, reset_messages_on_run: bool = False, final_answer_prompt: Optional[str] = None, deps: Optional[Any] = None)

 A model client wrapped in an agentic loop.

 Calls model_client.chat() repeatedly until the model produces a turn without invoking tools, or max_iterations is reached.
-The stop condition scans model_client.messages in reverse for a "tool" role message after the last "user" role — if found, the agent sends continuation_prompt and loops.
+The stop condition scans model_client.messages in reverse for a "tool" role message after the last "user" role.
+If found, the agent sends continuation_prompt and loops.

 When system_message is set or reset_messages_on_run is True, the agent clears model_client.messages and re-applies system_message before every run.
 This isolates state when a client is shared (e.g. inside a :class:Chain).